Review: Ten Best Movies On Foxtel Now – New Releases and Classics

 Ready for a night in?
 007 delivers!
 Spectre starts out with a bang (as all James Bond films do) after a cryptic message from Bond’s past sends him on a trail to uncover a sinister organization.
 At the same time, M faces down political forces that want to shut down the secret service and silence all who work for it.
 Join bond as he uncovers the terrible lies and secrets behind the organization known as SPECTRE!

-That’s just our pick of ten of the many, many films that you can choose from in the Anytime section of Foxtel Play (and make no mistake, there’s enough movies there to keep you occupied for a very, very long time).
+That’s just our pick of ten of the many, many films that you can watch on demand on Foxtel Now (and make no mistake, there’s enough movies there to keep you occupied for a very, very long time).
 Give them a spin and see what you think – you might find a new favourite movie!